Giga99/MediumRepos/README.md

 ## Navigation

-Demo application that shows how to implement Clean Navigation in Jetpack Compose
+The demo application that shows how to implement Clean Navigation in Jetpack Compose

 [Article link](https://betterprogramming.pub/jetpack-compose-clean-navigation-94b386f7a076)